Financial Aid Student Responsibilities

 - Suspension / Ineligible – the student is not eligible to receive financial aid as they have not met all SAP minimum requirements.
 For reinstatement options, see the “Right to Appeal” section.

 - Pace of Progression - ability to complete a program of study within the maximum allowed time frame.

 - Maximum Timeframe WARNING – the student is nearly out of time to complete their degree with financial aid funding.
 Students with this status are still eligible to receive financial aid funding until they reach 150% of their degree’s credit requirements or reach lifetime limits on aid.
 An educational plan from your academic advisor may be required.
 See maximum timeframe requirements under the Maximum Timeframe section below.

 - Maximum Timeframe – The student has reached the maximum number of credits they may receive for their degree with financial aid funding, and this may not be appealed.

 SAP is reviewed prior to offering any financial aid, in addition to the review at the end of each quarter that some type of financial aid is received.
 Grades of 1.0 - 4.0, S and Y (where appropriate) will count toward completed credits.
 Grades less than a 1.0, I (Incomplete), NC (Non-Credit), N (Audit),"*" (Missing Grade) and W (Withdrawal) do not count toward completed credits.

 To fulfill your SAP requirements:

-- You must be enrolled in classes required for your program of study at one of the Seattle Colleges campuses.
+- Students must be enrolled in classes required for their declared program of study at one of the Seattle Colleges campuses.